 Most of us remember the movie “Somethings Gotta Give” with Jack Nicholson and Diane Keaton as much for its kitschy storyline, as the 40+ million dollar home the movie was filmed in.
 Located in the Hamptons, the house almost stole the plot.
 It was designed in a classic, “Hamptons Style” that has defined a tony region located on the East End of Long Island, NY., the coastal playground of New York’s elite.
 And behind the high hedges, set against gorgeous beaches, lagoons and picturesque bays are some of the most gorgeous homes in the northeast.
-Many designed in a distinctive style which has inspired books, interiors (a few movies) and an infinite number of magazine covers.
+Many designed in a distinctive style that has inspired books, interiors (a few movies) and an infinite number of magazine covers.

-While we some may associate Hampton’s Style with a design aesthetic only attainable by the rich and famous, it’s a timeless and classic look that can be achieved by anyone.
+While some may associate Hampton’s Style with a design aesthetic only attainable by the rich and famous, it’s a timeless and classic look that can be achieved by anyone.

 So even if you don’t live in the Hampton’s, you can still achieve “the look” by following some of our simple style tips…

 1) Open Spaces-“Hampton’s Style” is breezy, open and often associated with high ceilings and over sized rooms.
 If you don’t have open airy spaces, you can achieve the same feeling with paint and furniture.
 Upholstered furniture in natural fabrics such as linen and cotton in a classic and muted color pallette.
-Light and breezy with plenty of natural light are hallmarks of this upscale and sophisticated beach style.
+Light and breezy with plenty of natural light are hallmarks of this upscale and sophisticated beach style

 2) Natural Elements-Bring in the outdoors with lots of natural light and greenery.
 Natural seagrass or sisal rugs, driftwood accents, rattan, and wicker will create an overall timeless and relaxed coastal feeling.